xzzyyy/eCalc/README.md

 See 'ecalc.7z' for compiled binary with all needed files.

+For the program I used C++ with Qt framework.
+The project can be opened in QtCreator.
 The program uses Tesseract OCR software.
-For the program itself I used C++ with Qt framework.
-The project can be opened in QtCreator.